 The purpose of this procedure is to clarify all college requirements regarding animals brought on campus property such that the campus remains safe, healthy, and secure at all times.
-This procedure also describes the process by which a formal complaint may be made against violators of this procedure, to describe the action taken if an owner cannot be located.
+This procedure also describes the process by which a formal complaint may be made against violators of this procedure, and describes the action to be taken if an owner cannot be located.

 - All animals on campus must be under the immediate physical control of the owner at all times (i.e., on leash, carried, etc.)

 - Animals must remain outside campus buildings with the exception of service animals approved as an accommodation by Disability Resources (for students) or Human Resources (for employees, community members).
 For more information about Service Animals, please refer to this associated COPPS procedure: Disabilities: Service Animals.

 - Animal owners are required to immediately pick up and properly dispose of any solid waste produced by their animals.

 - All animals permitted to be on-site shall be closely managed by their owner.

 - Animals may not be tied to buildings, fixtures, etc., left unattended or permitted to run at large on campus.